+- ALARA Program (SF15-1) The ALARA Program documentation has not addressed several recommendations made in the WANO guidance and there is misalignment between ALARA planning and outage planning dates. - The Bruce B ALARA Committee TOR [116] does not include reference to BP RPP-00044 [27], the required meeting agenda items, or timelines for minute distribution.
+The Bruce B ALARA Sub-committee TOR [117] does not include reference to BP-RPP-00044 [27] or timelines for minute distribution. - There is no documented program whereby dose goals are included as part of an incentive program at Bruce Power.

+Rev Date: September 20, 2016 Status: Issued Subject: Safety Factor 15 - Radiation File: K 421221 00215 P00
-- 1. ALARA Program (SF15-1) The ALARA Program documentation has not addressed several recommendations made in the WANO guidance and there is misalignment between ALARA planning and outage planning dates. - The Bruce A ALARA Sub-committee TOR [117] does not include reference to BP RPP-00044 [29], the required meeting agenda items, or timelines for minute distribution. - There is no documented requirement to include dose goals as part of an incentive program at Bruce Power. - The difference between general and specific REPs is not clearly described in the RP Program documentation. - There is misalignment regarding planning dates between BP-RPP-00011, Requirements for Planning Radiological Work [76] and BP-PROC-00342 Sheet 001, Planned Outage - Preparation Milestones [119]. - 2.
-Radiological Hazard Control (SF15-2) - There is one noted discrepancy against the guidance in area of the radiological hazard control program. - BP-RPP-00023 [89] has not been revised to include actions that should be taken upon first discovery of airborne radioactivity to contain it. - 3.
-RP equipment and instrumentation (SF15-3) There are programmatic gaps regarding lifecycle management of FAGMs.
-There are noted gaps in the adequacy, maintenance and condition of RP equipment and instrumentation when compared against the WANO recommendations and the review tasks for Safety Factor 15, in that the Technical Basis for the following is not available in formal documentation

-- Whole-body monitor alarm set points. - Whole-body monitor alarm test frequency. - Use of a check source for whole-body monitors that approximates the station isotopic mix. - Gamma-detection capability (such as plastic scintillation detectors) at all radiologically-controlled area exits. - Periodic contamination monitor challenges. - Portal monitor alarm set points. - 4.
-Organization and Administration (SF15-4) There are instances when use of the action tracking process did not result in resolution of the identified issues. - 5.
+- The difference between general and specific REPs is not clearly described in the RP Program documentation. - There is misalignment regarding planning dates between BP-RPP-00011, Requirements for Planning Radiological Work [75] and BP-PROC-00342 Sheet 001, Planned Outage Preparation Milestones [119]. - 2.
+Radiological Hazard Control (SF15-2) - There are noted discrepancies against the guidance in areas of the radiological hazard control program. - There is no LHRA program to control access to areas with gamma dose rates greater than or equal to 1 rem/h [0.01 Sv/h] at 30 cm. - BP-RPP-00023 [88] has not been revised to include actions that should be taken upon first discovery of airborne radioactivity to contain it. - There is no procedural requirement to avoid the use of materials that can accumulate fixed contamination in the radiologically controlled area. - There is no requirement that all HEPA unit, vacuum cleaner, and hose openings be securely covered to prevent the spread of contamination when not in use. - 3.
+RP equipment and instrumentation (SF15-3) There are programmatic gaps regarding lifecycle management of FAGMs and EPDs and identification of the person responsible for the management of EPDs.
+There are instances of ineffective implementation of the RP instrumentation program in order to maintain instrumentation.
+There are noted gaps in the adequacy and condition of RP equipment and instrumentation when compared against the WANO recommendations and REGDOC-2.3.3 RP review tasks. - The whole-body monitor alarm set points have not been evaluated with respect to the WANO guidelines and a procedure revision made if appropriate. - There is a discrepancy between the RP program and the guidance with respect to whole body monitor alarm test frequency. - There is a discrepancy against the guidance with respect to using a check source for whole-body monitors that approximates the station isotopic mix. - Periodic contamination monitor challenges are not required as recommended in the guidance. - There is a discrepancy against the guidance regarding portal monitor alarm set points. - 4.
+Organization and Administration (SF15-4) - There are instances of ineffective use of the action tracking process to address RP issues. - 5.
 RP Program Documentation (SF15-5) RP Program documents do not always accurately or fully describe RP practice.
 This is in part due to the recent rapid improvement in RP practices.
 Examples are summarized in Table 7 and listed in detail in Section 5.6.

+Rev Date: September 20, 2016 Status: Issued Subject: Safety Factor 15 - Radiation Protection File: K-421231-00215-R00

-Based on this review, it is concluded that RP at Bruce A principally complies with:
+Based on this review, it is concluded that RP at Bruce B principally complies with: